Skip to main content

 UNC Global is responsible for executing Carolina’s objective to infuse a global dimension throughout the University’s teaching, research and service activities, to deepen and broaden UNC’s worldwide reach, and to enhance its global visibility.
 It offers a broad range of global civic engagement programs.
 Students are encouraged to pursue a global education through study abroad, internships and other experiential learning opportunities.
 On campus, they have access to lectures on global issues by some of the world’s leading voices, as well as cultural programming and other activities that offer diverse perspectives and help prepare students to live in an increasingly interconnected world.

-The Campus Y strives to support the work of UNC Global and UNC’s commitment to integrated academics and engaged learning.
-To that end, the Campus Y helps fulfill UNC’s academic plan by offering opportunities for learning beyond the boundaries of a classroom or a single discipline.
+The UNC Y strives to support the work of UNC Global and UNC’s commitment to integrated academics and engaged learning.
+To that end, the UNC Y helps fulfill UNC’s academic plan by offering opportunities for learning beyond the boundaries of a classroom or a single discipline.